 Written By: Robert E. Sheriff, MS, CIH, CSP, President

-This worksite analysis will consider each aspect of the locations’ activities—not just getting a list of chemicals in use—that can result in an increased risk of an adverse health effect to employees.
+This worksite analysis will consider each aspect of the locations’ activities—not just getting a list of chemicals in use—that can result in an increased risk of an adverse health effect on employees.

 These can be chemicals, biologicals, noise levels, work practices, ergonomics, personal protection, respiratory protection, training, recordkeeping, emergency response.